 Rate this page:

-Forge is a platform that enables developers to build apps and integrations on top of Jira and Confluence Cloud products.
+Forge is a platform that lets you build apps and integrations on top of Jira, Confluence, and Compass Cloud products.
 When you build a Forge app, Atlassian takes care of the infrastructure, including security considerations.
 The Forge CLI is designed to make it easy to build apps quickly.